Blog Post

 The objective of the new rules are to strengthen the cyber security posture and resilience of businesses in general and the financial sector in particular.

-The desire for enterprise decision makers to financially quantify cyber risk has long been strong internally, however the recent move by one of the most influential Wall St. regulators will give new impetus to invest in robust cyber risk management capabilities.
+The desire for enterprise decision makers to financially quantify cyber risk has long been strong internally, however the recent move by one of the most influential Wall Street regulators will give new impetus to invest in robust cyber risk management capabilities.

 The regulations, which are expected to be finalized in April 2023 would provide investors with faster access to potential investment risks driven by cyber events.
 They also push enterprise decision makers to ensure they have a robust approach to monitoring and mitigating their cyber risk exposure.